ckm65/Cornell-Dance-Team/documents/design-journey.md

 We are making a website for Amber Dance Troupe (focusing on Chinese tradition/folk dance, contemporary dance, and jazz), and this cite will be an informative presentation of the club; it should also contain information/form for E-Members, G-Members to look over and interact wth.

 Our client's target audience is female Cornellians who are committed to dancing.
-But our clients expect all these types of people to vist the site:
+But our clients expect all these types of people to visit the site:
   1. dancers who are interested in Amber specifically
   2. people who have heard about the club but are looking for more information about the club
   3. club member to look up for workshop information, application/order forms, etc.